hypetrainai/hypetrain/celeste/README.md

-# Hypetrain Team Celeste RL
+# Hypetrain Team Celeste RL!

 This project attempts to train a RL agent for speedrunning the game [Celeste](http://www.celestegame.com/).